Last Updated August 30, 2018

 National infrastructure is a framework of laws, regulations, services, and roles that are used to create programs in fulfilment of rights; rights are guaranteed by laws, laws define regulations, regulations provide blueprints for services and roles, and services provide programs.
 Programs created from an infrastructure framework respect rights the infrastructure was created to express.
 Canadian national infrastructure was created without the recognition of Aboriginal rights to express non-Aboriginal rights.
 It is a non-Aboriginal infrastructure framework incapable of respecting Aboriginal rights in its current state.

-In 1982, the Constitution Act recognized and affirmed Aboriginal and treaty rights.
+In 1982, the Constitution Act recognized and affirmed Aboriginal and Treaty rights.
 Since that time a number of important events have occurred involving Aboriginal rights.
 They include:

-Unfortunately in the 27 years since the Constitution Act recognized and affirmed Aboriginal rights, nothing has changed for the expression of Aboriginal rights in Canada.
+Unfortunately in the 36 years since the Constitution Act recognized and affirmed Aboriginal rights, nothing has changed for the expression of Indigenous rights in Canada.
 Aboriginal rights have not been included into Canadian national infrastructure.
-The Canadian policy of forced Aboriginal assimilation was discontinued in 2008 but secondary policies, legislation and regulation that provided services and programming tools for Aboriginal assimilation still exist in Canada’s national infrastructure.
-These are now embedded forced assimilation barriers (EFABs) in Canada’s infrastructure that block the advancement of Aboriginal rights.
+The Canadian policy of forced Aboriginal assimilation was discontinued in 2008 but secondary policies, legislation and regulations that provided services and programming tools for Aboriginal assimilation still functioned in Canada’s national infrastructure.
+These are now embedded forced assimilation barriers (EFABs) that block the advancement of Aboriginal rights.
 As a consequence, Canada’s national infrastructure framework is incapable of recognizing Aboriginal rights unless EFABs are removed.

 The Nation Consultation step is a pre-requisite step to all aspects of the Meaningful Consultation process.
-It is the only part of the process that can be separated and initiated on its own without triggering a full Meaningful Consultation process with an Aboriginal Nation.
+It is the only part of the process that can be separated and initiated on its own without triggering a full Meaningful Consultation process with an Indigenous Nation.
 This is because the Nation Consultation utilizes the same work to fulfill a dual mandate to:

 © Christian Aboriginal Infrastructure Developments